fimmtiu/robot-arena/README.md

 ### Cell statistics

-After a match, we record per-cell statistics in a binary file called ``scenario/<name>/<gen>/cells`.
+After a match, we record per-cell statistics in a file called ``scenario/<name>/<gen>/cells.csv`.
 For each cell, it records:
+* The cell's coordinates
 * The number of times a robot moved into the cell
 * The number of times a robot shot while standing on the cell
 * The number of times a robot was killed on the cell